Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 "type": "command",

 "command": "echo 'Reminder: use pnpm, not npm.
-Run pnpm test before commits.
+Run pnpm test before committing.
 Current sprint: auth refactor.'"

 }